Friday, September 6, 2024

 Philipose Vaidyar

-The guest speaker, clearly from a Pentecostal Church, delivered a powerful biblical message, addressing the couple getting wedded and inviting every participant to believe in the gospel and prepare for the wedding feast of Christ, the groom, in heaven.
-For Pentecostals, Brethren, and Baptists in Kerala, this is often a last resort to share the gospel with everyone present, including those from ‘community churches” or even non-churchgoers.
+The guest speaker, a pastor of a Church, delivered a powerful biblical message, addressing the couple getting wedded and inviting every participant to believe in the gospel and prepare for the wedding feast of Christ, the groom, in heaven.
+For Pentecostals, Brethren, and Baptists in Kerala, this is often a last resort to share the gospel with everyone present, including those from ‘community churches' or even non-churchgoers.
 With attendees from various faith backgrounds, often close to the marrying couple or the deceased’s family, why miss the opportunity to evangelize?
 The preacher did a wonderful job, delivering his message with vigor, fervor, and scriptural knowledge.
 He didn’t drag it on, so the spellbound audience in the hall sighed with relief, and even those who had stepped out for a break returned.

 Next came the solemnization of the marriage as announced by the MC.
 The solemnizer, began with a keynote and opening remarks, stating he wanted to share "a couple of things" with the couple.
-Being a theological graduate connected to a theological institution and with a personal ministry of spreading the word, he started off.
-The "couple of things" quickly turned into scores of biblical texts, stretching into another Evangelistic message for the next 45 minutes.
+He started off as a theological graduate connected to a theological institution and with a personal ministry of spreading the word.
+The "couple of things" quickly turned into scores of biblical texts, stretching into another Evangelistic message for 45 minutes.
 What the wedding speaker missed should have been covered by the solemnizing pastor!
 Fortunately, there was no altar call, avoiding confusion among the guests from varied church and faith backgrounds.

 Now, the climax and paradox of this identity crisis in Pentecostal weddings somehow crept into the back page of the art paper-color-printed, 8-page booklet shared for the wedding service.
 It reads: